 The best planning efforts cannot capture all unknown or unexpected events which can have a devastating effect on budget and funding for existing and future programs.
-This plan includes contingency funds of \$1,603,686 for FY 2019-2020.
-This plan also includes a Capital Facilities
+This plan includes contingency funds of \$1,730,679.36 for FY 2020-2021.
+This plan also includes a Capital Facilities Fund \$600,000 for future criminal justice needs as they develop, \$100,000 of which has been unanimously approved by the CCP Executive Committee to go towards the Truckee Joseph Center Remodel project.
+This project will provide equity in service provision for Eastern County which is needed to carry out the CCP's plan and increase public value.

-Fund (\$600,000) for future planning that may include, but not limited to: Jail expansion, criminal justice needs and space for a dedicated Day Reporting Center/reentry program, etc.

-The following areas are items for discussion and evaluation within this eighth year, to be encompassed in the community resource planning efforts:
+The following areas are items for discussion and evaluation within this ninth year, to be encompassed in the community resource planning efforts:

-- Community-wide, front-loaded assessment protocol - Correctional Intervention Needs (Treatment) - Health Care Needs - Mental Health Needs - Impacts on front-line law enforcement and efficiencies through partnership - Housing for homeless offender/re-entry population - Employment/Vocational Training, readiness, and placement - Educational needs - Streamlining referral processes for existing programs - Identifying available resources - Analyzing need information for clients on an aggregate level to drive planning - Matching needs to available resources and identifying service gaps - Identifying places where resources can be re-purposed to increase effectiveness - Development of partnerships in a program for community service for offenders - Establishing outcome reporting and feedback loops for collaborative review to ensure transparency and maximize accountability for the criminal justice system - Alcohol and Drug Treatment Need - Program fidelity for criminal justice and community partners
+- Community-wide, front-loaded assessment protocol - Community correctional Intervention Needs (Treatment) - Health Care Needs - Mental Health Needs - Impacts on front-line law enforcement and efficiencies through partnership - Recovery housing for homeless offender/re-entry population - Employment/Vocational Training, readiness, and placement - Educational needs - Streamlining referral processes for existing programs - Identifying available resources - Analyzing need information for clients on an aggregate level to drive planning - Matching needs to available resources and identifying service gaps - Identifying places where resources can be re-purposed to increase effectiveness - Development of partnerships in a program for community service for offenders - Establishing outcome reporting and feedback loops for collaborative review to ensure transparency and maximize accountability for the criminal justice system - Alcohol and Drug Treatment Need - Program fidelity for criminal justice and community partners - CCP Strategic Planning